MicrosoftDocs/CommunityToolkit/docs/diagnostics/Guard.md

 }
 ```

-And here is the same method, but using the new `Guard.APIs` to validate the input arguments:
+Here is the same method, but using the `Guard` APIs to validate the input arguments:

 ```csharp
 public static void SampleMethod(int[] array, int index, Span<int> span, string text)